Dream Unlimited: History

 Dream Unlimited was founded in 1994.

 In 2021, Dream Unlimited had $15 billion of assets under management, $9 billion of which are fee earning.
 It owned 11.2 million square feet of commercial rentable real estate, including 26,018 residential rental units.

 By 2021, it has completed construction of $38 billion of commercial real estate and renewable energy infrastructure.

 In January 2022, the company launched the Dream Community Foundation, not-for-profit organization.

 In January 2023, Toronto's former deputy mayor Ana Bailão joined Dream Unlimited as the head of affordable housing and public affairs.
 Bailão resigned from her role in March 2023, as she announced her campaign to be the next mayor of Toronto.

-In April 2023, tenants of the company's residential tower block on 33 King Street, Toronto protested after the Dream Unlimited sought permission from the Landlord and Tenant Board to implement rent increases higher than the board's normal maximum.
+In April 2023, tenants of the company's residential tower block on 33 King Street, Toronto protested after Dream Unlimited sought permission from the Landlord and Tenant Board to implement rent increases higher than the board's normal maximum.